REBELinBLUE/kube-guide/3-tutorial.md

 enough.
 This guide was written using version 1.17.1, use `kubectl version` to confirm the version which you have installed.

+> Throughout this tutorial you will find diagrams of the state of the cluster, a solid line indicates that the resource
+> references the resource it is pointing to, where as a dotted line indicates that it creates the other resource.
+Each
+> namespace has a "default" *ServiceAccount* with a *Secret*, this will be left out of the diagrams until it is used.

 ## Cluster Setup

 k3d is a tool for running a virtual cluster in Docker, the first step is to bootstrap a cluster, for this we will